-© 2019 Paula Robinson Rossouw
+© 2020 Paula Robinson

 I’m not in the mood for small talk.
 I go over to the painting’s wall label.
 Squint at it.

-“Your show in Amsterdam was intriguing.”
+“Your exhibition in Amsterdam last year was intriguing.”

 “Nothing.
-I stopped after that exhibition.”
+I stopped after that show.”

 “What a great pity.”

-He raises his chin, his attention drawn to something over my shoulder.
+“No, he can’t abide these events—even in Lahore.
+He’s such a private person.”
+The Englishman raises his chin, his attention drawn to something over my shoulder.
 He nods, glances back at me and says quickly, “Well, it’s been a pleasure, Miss Black.
 Do give me a ring sometime.”
 Before I can answer, he disappears into the crowd.

 I wonder for a moment if I’ve imagined the entire conversation.
 I’ve been known to do that.
 Then I feel the thick, white card in my palm.
 I run my thumb over the engraved script but I can’t make out the tiny letters without my reading glasses.
 I dig through my rucksack and find their case.
 It’s empty, as usual.
 I shake the bag hard in frustration.
 My fingers grope around inside until they close over one of the lenses.
 When I put my glasses on, there’s a cloudy imprint that I don’t wipe off.
 The front of the business card has two lines: